MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 Remember, we are always coding using an agile and user-centric approach, so we are going to always start any feature from what the user sees and does.
 Then we'll code back towards what the server and code do.

-So, if we want to allow users to comment on these posts, first we can add a comment form to our posts#show page.
-This form will send its data to a path that resolves to the `comments#create` action.
+So, if we want to allow users to comment on these posts, first we can add a comment form to our `/posts/show` page.
+This form will send its data to a path that resolves to the `/comments/create` action.
 The path for this link will follow the standard nested RESTful convention `/<<PARENT RESOURCE PLURAL>>/<<PARENT ID>>/<<CHILD RESOURCE PLURAL>>`.

 > [action]
 > Let's add the following `form` to `posts-show` so that we can write a comment if we're viewing a post: